immutable/contracts/audits/random/202403-threat-model-random.md

 The `RandomSeedProvider.sol` contract by default uses an on-chain random number source.
 It can be configured to use an off-chain random number source.
 This source is accessed via the `IOffchainRandomSource.sol` interface.
 To allow the flexibility to switch between off-chain random sources, there is an adaptor contract between the offchain random source contract and the random seed provider.
 Common logic for adaptor implementations is held in `SourceAdaptorBase.sol`.

 The `RandomSeedProvider.sol` contract uses a queue implemented in `RandomSeedProviderRequestQueue.sol` to hold outstanding requests for on-chain generated random seed values.
 Having a separate implementation more easily allows the code to be easily unit tested.

-The HashOnion.sol contract implements a deterministic number source by incrementally revealing recursive hash pre-images.
-This allows values that are unknown to game players, but deterministic so that they can't be manipulated, to be put on chain during periods of low chain utilization.
-This is useful to increase the amount of entropy on the chain, thus making on-chain seed values more difficult to predict.

 The architecture diagram shows a ChainLink VRF source and a Supra VRF source.
 This is purely to show the possibility of integrating with one off-chain service and then, at a later point choosing to switch to an alternative off-chain source.
 At present, there is no agreement to use any specific off-chain source.